 If you contact us through our contact form, by email or by phone, one of our winding-up petition team members will contact you by phone to discuss your matter and assess whether we can assist you.

-If we can, we will arrange a conference with a senior member of our winding-up petition team.
-This meeting will take place either in person, via our telephone conference facilities or via Skype, depending on your preference.
+We will arrange a fixed fee conference with a senior member of our winding-up petition team.
+This meeting will take place either in person, via our telephone / video conference facilities, depending on your preference.
 Therefore, no matter where you are based in England or Wales we can represent you.

 Instruct Specialist Insolvency Lawyers